cobbland/calculator/README.md

-# calculator
+# Calculator

-A calculator, built as part of The Odin Project
+A calculator, built as part of The Odin Project.